stianba/link-ping/README.md

 # link-ping
 Prototyping tool inspired by Invision.
-When a user clicks outside a link, clickable links are highlighted.
+When a user clicks outside a clickable link, clickable links are highlighted.

 ## Install
 Using [Bower](http://bower.io/)